symfony/symfony-docs/contributing/documentation/format.rst

         // Configuration in PHP

-It may be relevant in some cases to write code examples when using the whole Symfony framework, but also when using components as standalone libraries without the whole framework installed.
-In this case, you may use special formats ``php-symfony`` and ``php-standalone``, which will be rendered like this:
+All code examples assume that you are using that feature inside a Symfony application.
+If you ever need to also show how to use it when working with standalone components in any PHP application, use the special formats ``php-symfony`` and ``php-standalone``, which will be rendered like this:

 .. configuration-block::